project-chip/connectedhomeip/docs/development_controllers/chip-tool/chip_tool_guide.md

 ## Installation

+On Linux distributions
-On devices running SnapD, like Ubuntu, the CHIP Tool can be installed from the Snap Store.
+[running snapd](https://snapcraft.io/docs/installing-snapd), such as Ubuntu, the CHIP Tool can be installed using the
+[chip-tool snap](https://snapcraft.io/chip-tool).
 To do this, run:

 ```
 sudo snap install chip-tool